-Lolita – Location Shots 66 and 69, From Westerly to Dover and Back to Westerly
+Lolita – Location Shots 66 and 69, From Westerly, Rhode Island, to Dover, New Hampshire, and Back to Westerly

 Go to Table of Contents of the analysis (which has also a statement on purpose and manner of analysis and a disclaimer as to caveat emptor and my knowing anything authoritatively, which I do not, but I do try to not know earnestly, with some discretion, and considerable thought).

-Above is shot 66 from Lolita.
-Shot 65, showing Humbert arriving in the United States is an aerial of NY.
-Kubrick cuts then to the train shot.
+Below is shot 66 from Lolita.
+Shot 65, showing Humbert arriving in the United States by plane, is an aerial of NY.
+Kubrick cuts then to train 2029 upon which Humbert makes his way from New York to the fictional Ramsdale, New Hampshire, a resort town.

 Reelstreets.com conveniently supplies the location of shot 66 as the Westerly station on Railroad Avenue, Westerly, Rhode Island.

-It is 14 Railroad Avenue and from Google Maps we’re only able to get a good view of the front.
+The station is located at 14 Railroad Avenue.
+From Google Maps we’re only able to get a good view of the front.

 With shot 67, Kubrick then takes us to a street in Dover, New Hampshire, which I’ve covered in this post, and refers to a beautiful passage from Laurence Sterne’s A Sentimental Journey which Nabokov referenced in the book.
-Reelstreets misidentifies the location as being in another town and my post on shot 67 also goes into the how of proper identification.
+When I originally wrote this post, Reelstreets misidentified the location as being Marlborough Street in Newport, Rhode Island, and my post on shot 67 goes into the how of proper identification.
+Reelstreets has since updated to the correct location based on The Movie District website.
+I checked with The Movie District to see how they had made their identification, and they replied that "Lacy's Dept. Store was the giveway" which is one of the ways I had made the identification.

 Shot 68 is a high overview shot of what may be anynortheasterntown USA, I’ve been unable to identify it as yet.

-Shot 69 is two parts, as it takes us around a bend, panning to follow a turning taxicab, presumably carrying Humbert.
+Shot 69 is two parts, as it takes us around a bend, panning to follow a taxicab that presumably carries Humbert.

 As it turns out, after taking us to Dover, Kubrick has returned us to the Westerly Station in Westerly, which is briefly glimpsed on the left as shot 69 begins.
 The cab, as it goes around the bend, is turning off Railroad Avenue onto Canal.

+When I had begun looking for locations, shot 69 had as yet been unidentified.
 I had reasoned there was no hope of my ever finding the location of shot 69, then decided to really pay attention to what is briefly glimpsed of the building on the left, which I’d already taken to be a train depot.
 Of course!
 Upon closer examination I realized it had to be the Westerly station.
-Went back to Google maps and down the street and as it turns out buildings that enable us to identify the location have been preserved.
+I went back to Google maps, looked around down the street from the station, and as it turns out buildings that enable us to identify the location have been preserved.

 From there we crossfade to shot 70, which appears to be the same car used as a cab in shot 69.